angrotheman/vanilla-essence/libs/vanilla-essence/README.md

 - **Rem Conversion:** It automatically converts a numeric value to a rem value.
 By default enabled for: `fontSize, letterSpacing, lineHeight`.

-  - **(You can customize these settings in `config.remPropList`).**
+  - **(You can customize these settings in `config.remPropList`).
+You can enable the conversion for any valiue with '\*'.**

-- It adds _"Magic Values"_.
+- **Magic Values:** It adds _"Magic Values"_.
 You may already know this from the sprinkles API.
 There it is called `shorthands`.
 By default available is: `paddingX, paddingY, marginX, marginY`.
 You can just use it inside the `style` API.

   - **(You can customize these settings in `config.magicProps`).**

-- It provides a new `responsiveStyle` API.
+- **`responsiveStyle` API:** This allows for extremely fast implementation of Responsive Styling.
 By default it uses the same breakpoints as you know from [Tailwind CSS](https://tailwindcss.com/docs/responsive-design).
   - **(You can customize these settings in `config.breakpoints`).**

 ```js